3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 origin: https://github.com/mainsail-crew/mainsail-config.git
 managed_services: klipper
 ```
-Now `RESTART` klipper & go back to the `Machine` tab, you should new have access to the `UPDATE MANAGER`
+Now `SAVE & RESTART` klipper & go back to the `Machine` tab, you should new have access to the `UPDATE MANAGER`
 - Click the circle arrow button in the top of that section the get the latest update info.
 - click update on your components
 - NOTE THIS CAN TAKE A LONG TIME - 10-20 minutes in some cases!
 Wait for it to complete